ajfriend/h3llo_gorld/readme.md

 You'll end up with 2 new files: `go.mod` and `go.sum`.

-Now, you should be able to run the example:
+Finally, you should be able to run the example:

 ```shell
 go run h3example.go